4. Risk management

 Operational risk management parameters

 Operational risk forms part of the risk appetite framework of the Group and includes three types of metrics and limits:

 - Economic capital calculated with the operational losses database of the Group, considering the corresponding diversification effects and the additional estimation of potential and emerging risks through stress scenarios designed for the main types of risks.
 The economic capital is regularly calculated for the main banks of the Group and simulation capabilities are available to anticipate the impact of changes on the risk profile or new potential events.

-- ORI metrics (Operational Risk Indicator: operational risk losses vs. gross income) broken down by geography, business area and type of risk.
+- ORI metrics (Operational Risk Indicator: operational risk losses vs. gross income) broken down by geography.

 - Indicators by risk type: a more granular common scheme of metrics (indicators and limits) covering the main types of operational risk is being implemented throughout the Group.
 These metrics make it possible to intensify the anticipatory management of risk and objectify the appetite to different sources.
 These indicators are regularly reviewed and adjusted to fix the main risks in force at any time.